Dougmac21/QuizzR/ReadMe.md

 The questions archive should contain a series of questions which have:
 - Question
 - Correct Answer
-- Incorrect Answers
-- There should be 3 so that each question is a multiple choice question with 4 choices.
+- Incorrect Answers (there should be 3 so that each question is a multiple choice question with 4 choices).
-- A difficulty level (easy, medium, hard for example)
+- A difficulty level (easy, medium, hard)
 - A Topic (history, geography, literature, et cetera)